How Many Guitar Chords Are There?

 Augmented Chords

 Augmented chords are characterized by their sharp and tension-filled sound.
 They are created by playing the root note, followed by an augmented third interval.
-Then the perfect fifth interval.
-This unique combination of notes creates a sense of tension and instability.

 It makes augmented chords well-suited for use in genres such as rock, jazz, and fusion.